 learn more -- as cheaply and quickly as possible, with pretendotypes or sketch

 mockups and models and code prototypes and whatever fits the magnitude and

 degree and consequence of the decision risk.
 We do this with a great degree of

 imagination and creativity so we can move forward quickly, knowing what and

 where our stakes are, and being poised to move them as we learn more.

-We make the future more predictable, by making decisions that form it.
+We make the future (at least within the scope of what we touch) more predictable, by making decisions that form it.
 That

 takes boldness, and requires experience.
 We apply our knowledge, experience,